bluewarrior06/Tweening-Functions/README.md

+- HAVENT TESTED IN C++ YET, DID MY BEST EFFORT TO CONVERT MY LUA TO C++.
 # Tweening-Functions | Lerping | Overall Explanations
                                                                CamiXes

 <h1>First of all, what is lerping?</h1>
 what is lerping?
 lerping is linear interpolation which is shortened to lerp.